dnoneill/ddnp/README.md

 The DDNP pairs accurate transcriptions of the Working Notes with scholarly introductions and annotations that illuminate their significance for understanding the dynamics of Dickens’s creative process and Victorian serial form.

+## Adding or editing text content

+In the DDNP, most pages are written in markdown, in `.md` or `.mdx` files found in `src/pages`.
+Each page is one file, and the URL follows the file path.
+To edit the General Introduction at `/introduction/general` in the browser, you'd edit the file `src/pages/introduction/general.mdx`.

+If you aren't familiar with markdown, Github's [docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) on writing in markdown are a great start.

+The easiest way to add a new page or modify text content is through Github's online editor.
+If you're on the repo page in the browser, type `.` to open the codebase in VS Code in the browser.

 ## Running the DDNP locally

 The DDNP is built on [Astro](https://astro.build/), uses [TailwindCSS](https://tailwindcss.com/) for styling, and several [React](https://reactjs.org/) libraries, including [Mirador](https://projectmirador.org/).